Priceline Express Deals for Disney World Hotels

-You can successfully “guess” which on-site Walt Disney World resorts are discounted via Priceline Express Deals and Hotwire Hot Rates with these tips to score a great deal.
+You can successfully “guess” which on-site Walt Disney World resorts are discounted via Priceline Express Deals with these tips to score a great deal.
 This covers how to save money on Orlando, Florida hotels with hacks & matching tricks.
-(Updated February 6, 2022.)
+(Updated August 14, 2025.)

 Hotel chains, including Walt Disney World, do this to dump unsold inventory at the last minute while concealing to the general public that they’re unloading rooms at such a cheap rate, which might tarnish their brand or irritate guests who paid significantly more.
 Let’s start by taking a look at the current Priceline Express Deals for Walt Disney World…